Frequently asked questions

 4. How does The Support Network approach liability concerns?

 Each campus approaches liability differently.
 It is important to remember that The Support Network helps campuses establish peer support groups, not peer therapy and not peer counseling.
-We work to ensure leaders are well-trained and receive ongoing training from mental health professionals.
-We encourage these professionals to work with us and the students on crafting mitigation plans that meet their campus needs.
+Campuses are responsible for ensuring leaders are well-trained and receive ongoing training from mental health professionals.
+We encourage each program's staff advisor to work with us and the students collaboratively on crafting mitigation plans that meet their campus needs.

 5. Does The Support Network offer therapy?